 Once a child can afford to take over payments, even partially, parents can work with them to make a plan for a complete takeover in the future.
 Perhaps the adult child can cover 25 percent of monthly payments to start and then bump up contributions until they are paying the full monthly payment amount.

 Parents and their adult children also should discuss refinancing.
-If the child is repaying the student loans, refinancing can change who holds the loans to reflect that fact.
+If the child is repaying the student loans, refinancing with the right lender can change who holds the loans to reflect that fact.
 Some lenders, such as CommonBond, allow a child to refinance Parent PLUS Loans or private parent student loans into their own name.

 A child also can refinance cosigned private student loans to remove a parent as a cosigner.
 Some lenders offer cosigner release, which can remove the cosigner so the primary borrower becomes the sole owner of the debt.